vikashvikram/ruby_collections/README.md

 # RubyCollections

 Welcome to ruby_collections gem.
-This gem will provide you with an easy access to common data structures to be used in ruby language.
+This gem will provide you with an easy access to common data structures to be used in Ruby Language.

 ## Installation